This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about anxiety?

-Anxiety is a condition that causes you to feel worry or fear.
-Anxiety can make school, work, or social events more difficult.
+Anxiety is a condition that causes you to feel extremely worried or nervous.
+The feelings are so strong that they can cause problems with your daily activities or sleep.
+Anxiety may be triggered by something you fear, or it may happen without a cause.
 You may feel anxiety only at certain times, such as before you give a presentation in school.
-Anxiety may begin gradually and can become a long-term condition if it is not managed or treated.
+Anxiety can become a long-term condition if it is not managed or treated.

 What increases my risk for anxiety?

 - Stress at home, school, or work, or in a relationship

 - Changes in your body or emotions from puberty

 - Not feeling accepted for the way you look, think, or act